trimstray/nginx-admins-handbook/README.md

 ## Printable high-res hardening cheatsheets

-I created two versions of printable posters with hardening cheatsheets (High-Res 5000x8200) based on these recipes:
+I created two versions of printable posters with hardening cheatsheets (High-Res 5000x8200) based on recipes from this handbook:

   > For `*.xcf` and `*.pdf` formats please see [this](https://github.com/trimstray/nginx-admins-handbook/tree/master/static/img) directory.